WilliamQLiu/williamqliu.github.io/_posts/2017-11-22-apache-spark.md

 You can see this by toggling `SET global general_log = 1` on mysql, which would log into a file each statement sent to the mysql server.

+If you really need to speed inserts up, you can try `LOAD DATA INFILE` (speeds up 7-8x more).
+Note: I haven't tried it this route since I didn't need the additional speed.

 ## Parquet

 __Parquet__ files are a __columnar__ format supported by many data processing systems.
 Advantages include automatically